American dream: Are Kate and William going to the United States too?

 General public

 While the latter may be the most eco-responsible, that doesn’t seem to be Prince William and Duchess Kate’s plan.
 They would love to make an appearance of their own in the United States, precisely because the British royal family is also gaining popularity there.
 “The Cambridge team is focused on America and wants to make sure it is highly regarded there.
 It is very likely that they will make an important visit next year, “said a source close to the couple.
 Vanity Fair.
-“They are aware that they may have lost popularity because of the Oprah-interview, and now they want it Support win back again.
+“They realize they may have lost popularity because of the Oprah interview, and now they want it.”
+Support win back again.
 America is a very important audience for them.

 So there is certainly a chance that William and Kate will also make the big crossing in 2022, although it will not be by private jet.
 The big question remains whether they will also make a stopover in California to visit Harry, Meghan, Archie and Lili.
-Because a meeting of the Fab Four, it would only do good to their popularity in the States.
+Because a meeting of The fabulous four, it would only do good to their popularity in the States.

 Source: Marie Claire United Kingdom, Tatler | Image: BrunoPress